ibm-cloud-docs/hp-virtual-servers/provision.md

 You can create a virtual server by using the {{site.data.keyword.hpvs}} service from the {{site.data.keyword.cloud_notm}} UI or from the CLI.
 {:shortdesc}

 You can provision a server using an image provided by IBM or you can use your own image.
 If you want to use your own image, you need to create a image file and registration definition file as described [here](https://cloud.ibm.com/docs/hp-virtual-servers?topic=hp-virtual-servers-byoi).

 {:note}
+The Ubuntu servers are preconfigured in such a way that the passwords expire after 90 days.
+If the user password has expired, it is no longer possible to log in via SSH even if you are using SSH-keys.
+For more information, see [Protecting a virtual server](https://cloud.ibm.com/docs/hp-virtual-servers?topic=hp-virtual-servers-protect_vs).

+{:note}
 As soon as you create a virtual server instance, a virtual LAN (VLAN) is transparently created or assigned.
 One VLAN is used within one region for one account.
 Each VLAN can contain up to five virtual servers per data center.
 A VLAN is deleted as soon as you delete the last virtual server instance that is assigned to this VLAN.